2022 CFL season

-CFL news in 2022
+League business

 Collective bargaining agreement and strike

 The three-year agreement that was ratified between the CFL and CFL Player's Association expired just prior to this season, on May 15, which was the first day of scheduled training camp.
-After the CFL and CFLPA failed to come to an agreement before the deadline, players from seven of the nine teams formally went on strike on May 15, with players from the two teams located in Alberta voting to strike on May 19 in accordance with provincial labour laws.
+After the CFL and CFLPA failed to come to an agreement before the deadline, players from seven of the nine teams formally went on strike on May 15, with players from the two teams in Alberta voting to strike on May 19 in accordance with provincial labour laws.
 This was the first CFL labour strike since 1974.
 On May 18, the CFL and CFLPA reached a tentative agreement on a new seven-year collective bargaining agreement (CBA).
 However, on May 23 the players voted against the tentative agreement, despite its approval by the bargaining committee and being recommended by team player reps.
 On May 26, the CFLPA and CFL agreed to a revised tentative CBA agreement.
 A few hours later the players voted to ratify the new collective bargaining agreement.
 The CFL Board of Governors officially ratified the agreement on May 31.
 Topics of negotiation include compensation, partially guaranteed contracts, revenue sharing, player safety, and league revenue generation following two seasons heavily impacted by the COVID-19 pandemic in Canada.
 However, much of the debate revolved around the Canadian-American player ratios.

 The 2022 salary cap was $5,350,000 ($118,888 per active roster spot).
 Minimum salaries were $65,000 for National and American Players and $54,000 for Global Players.
 This was the last year minimum salaries were tiered (in 2023, the minimum rose to $70,000 for the entire league).
 Players also share $136,111 per club ratification bonus and $100,000 per club in community relations payments.